User Roles and Permissions

 Let's first go over what the Admin role is, and how they are able to adjust permissions for other roles on the account.

 An Admin user is the role our clients have in their platform and are the users who manage and oversee the entire AOM account.
-They can view all user roles, along with the number of users of that particular role.
-Admins have the ability to adjust permissions for other roles, and are able to view and manage all Groups on the account.
+They have the ability to adjust permissions for other roles, and are able to view and manage all Groups on the account.
+They also can view all user roles, along with the number of users of that particular role.

 In addition to managing User Roles and Permissions, some of the other platform management privileges that an Admin has are: